15 Best Things To Do In (And Near) Siem Reap, Cambodia

 The nearest floating village to Siem Reap is named Chong Khneas, and you can take a day trip there through a tour group.
 It will take just over 30 minutes to get there from the city by bus and during the commute, your guide will give you a background on the village and what to expect upon arrival.

 Visiting during the dry season means the water level will be significantly lower than it would be during June to October.
-Therefore, the village will not look quite as expected as the base of the stilts are above water level, but it is still amazing to visit regardless.
+Therefore, the village will not look quite as expected as the base of the stilts is above water level, but it is still amazing to visit regardless.
 You can pick up some nice, non-tacky souvenirs in the local shop and eat at a restaurant offering both Cambodian and Korean food before returning to the city.

 Book It: Sunset tour of Kampong Phluk stilts home village on the Tonle Sap